 I believe everyone has the ability (and responsibility) to prepare nutritious tasty food for themselves and their families.
 You don’t need fancy expensive cooking appliances or ingredients.
 Everything you could possibly need can be found in your local fruit & veg shop, butcher or supermarket.

-Don’t ever feel that just because you aren’t using some expensive ingredients, and 20 step cooking process like you see on a foodie blog, that your meals aren’t perfect – because if you follow these 5 steps that is really all you need.
+Don’t ever feel that just because you aren’t using some expensive ingredients, and a 20 step cooking process like you see on a foodie blog, that your meals aren’t perfect – because if you follow these 5 steps, that is really all you need.